xcq-ca/starter-hugo-academic/content/event/whitaker-2015-ssc-student/index.md

 ---
-title: "Transition and Collaboration: The Identity of an AP Statistics Teacher"
+title: "Transition and Collaboration: The Identity of an AP Statistics Teacher [SSC Student Conference]"
 abstract: Statistics has a visible and increasing presence in the K-12 curriculum.
 Despite widespread recognition of statistics as a field independent of mathematics at the tertiary level and beyond, at the K-12 level